fineanmol/plant-tree/README.md

-🎄 Updated on Wed, 22 Oct 2025 08:15:05 GMT
+🍀 Updated on Wed, 22 Oct 2025 09:32:03 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Truth can only be found in one place: the code."